Guardians take on the Twins after Rosario’s 4-hit game | Federal News Network

 BOTTOM LINE: The Cleveland Guardians take on the Minnesota Twins after Amed Rosario had four hits against the Twins on Wednesday.

-Minnesota has a 20-16 record in home games and a 38-32 record overall.
-The Twins have the second-ranked team on-base percentage in the AL at .324.
+Minnesota has a 20-18 record on the road and a 43-35 record overall.
+The Twins have the third-ranked team batting average in the AL at .253.

-Cleveland has gone 20-18 on the road and 36-28 overall.
-The Guardians have gone 9-3 in games when they hit two or more home runs.

-Thursday’s game is the sixth time these teams match up this season.
-The Guardians are ahead 3-2 in the season series.
+Thursday’s game is the 11th time these teams match up this season.
+The season series is tied 5-5.

-TOP PERFORMERS: Luis Arraez has eight doubles and four home runs while hitting .355 for the Twins.
-Carlos Correa is 11-for-39 with two doubles and two home runs over the past 10 games.
+TOP PERFORMERS: Jose Ramirez leads Cleveland with 16 home runs while slugging .605.
+Josh Naylor is 6-for-26 with two home runs and six RBI over the last 10 games.

-Jose Ramirez leads the Guardians with a .306 batting average, and has 21 doubles, four triples, 16 home runs, 34 walks and 62 RBI.
-Rosario is 17-for-44 with two home runs and six RBI over the last 10 games.
+Luis Arraez has a .337 batting average to rank 11th on the Twins, and has nine doubles, a triple and four home runs.
+Carlos Correa is 12-for-35 with four home runs and seven RBI over the last 10 games.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.